LoisRP/Portfolio/README.md

 ## Presentations
 ### API Documentation: Learn by Example

-(Latest version from the Society for Technical Communication Summit in June 2015, but also presented at Write the Docs! in Portland in May 2014, and at soap! in Krakow in October 2014)
+This version is from the Society for Technical Communication Summit in June 2015, but I also presented at Write the Docs! in Portland in May 2014, and at soap! in Krakow in October 2014
 * http://www.slideshare.net/loisbc/stc-summit-2015-api-documentation-an-examplebased-approach

 ### Mathematical content in documentation
-(November 2008 at DITA Europe in Munich)
+DITA Europe in Munich, November 2008:
 * http://www.slideshare.net/loisbc/mathematical-content-in-documentation-dita-europe-2008

 ### LinkedIn